davidklaing/davidklaing.github.io/pages/retrospective-2020.md

 ## Projects

 * **[Write a Micro-Textbook](https://hyperlink.academy/courses/write-a-micro-textbook/14).** I designed an online course with Hyperlink Academy, and facilitated the first cohort in October.
+It was a lot of fun, and I'm going to run another cohort at some point in 2021.
 * **[Curing the Curse of Knowledge](https://curingthecurse.com/).** Over the summer, my friend Matthew and I co-wrote a series of five essays on how to write clearly, and I'm really proud of the result.
 * **Website redesign.** In the spring, I redesigned my personal website from scratch, using Jekyll.
 It feels wonderful to finally understand every line of code that goes into it.
 * **[AWS Cloud Practitioner certification](https://aws.amazon.com/certification/certified-solutions-architect-associate/).** I spent much of September and October learning about AWS through [Adrian Cantrill's course](https://learn.cantrill.io/p/aws-certified-solutions-architect-associate-saa-c02).
 I had originally planned to write the solutions architect exam, which is more advanced than the cloud practitioner exam.
-But after watching 25 hours of videos, it started to feel a bit too theoretical, so I decided to cut my losses.
+But after watching 25 hours of videos, it started to feel a bit too theoretical, so I decided to cut my losses and write the easier exam.

 ## Activities